deathnail298-creator/Kaizen-Organizational-Operating-Model-KOOM-/README.md

+# KOOM — Kaizen Organizational Operating Module

+**Phase 0 Reference Skeleton**
+*(NASA-class, mission-critical, AI + human systems)*

+---

-Note for Executives and Managers: KOOM works best when paired with training using the Kaizen AI Interation Module.
-KOOM will still give positive results however they will be amplified with training.
+## Note for Executives and Managers

+KOOM works best when paired with training using the **Kaizen AI Integration Module**.
+KOOM will still produce positive results on its own; however, results are consistently amplified when supported by Kaizen training.

-KOOM – Kaizen Organizational Operating Module **Phase 0 Reference Skeleton** (NASA-class, mission-critical, AI+human systems)
+---

+## Overview

-KOOM is **not** a plug-and-play operating model for regular companies.
+**KOOM is not a plug-and-play operating model for typical organizations.**

-It is the deliberate, load-bearing **skeletal constitution** meant to be forked and extended by organizations that cannot tolerate role drift, undocumented workflows, or uncontrolled AI (SpaceX Mission Ops, Anduril Lattice, xAI infra, NASA AI directorates, Anthropic alignment teams, DoD JADC2 programs, etc.).
+It is a deliberate, load-bearing **operating spine** designed for environments that cannot tolerate role drift, undocumented workflows, uncontrolled AI usage, or ambiguous authority.

+Typical applicability includes (non-exhaustive):

+* Space and aerospace mission operations
+* Defense and national-security programs
+* Safety-critical infrastructure
+* Regulated, compliance-heavy organizations
+* AI-augmented operations with real failure consequences

-The documents below are the **canonical reference spine** — v1.0 is intentionally rigid and absolutist so nothing can be bolted on ambiguously.
-Every serious deployment is expected to add flesh, merge roles temporarily, write industry appendices, and relax boundaries where risk allows.
-That work belongs to your CoE in Phase 1+.
+KOOM is intended to be **forked, extended, and contextualized**.
+Version 1.0 is intentionally rigid so nothing can be bolted on ambiguously.
+All adaptation, relaxation, and domain-specific elaboration belongs to your **Center of Excellence (CoE)** in Phase 1 and beyond.

+---

+## What KOOM Defines

+KOOM explicitly defines:

-how work flows
+* How work flows

-how roles interact
+* How roles interact

-how decisions move
+* How decisions move

-how AI is safely integrated
+* How AI is safely integrated

-how alignment is maintained
+* How alignment is maintained

-how systems evolve
+* How systems evolve

-how drift is prevented
+* How drift is prevented

 It is designed to be:

-easy to graft onto any org chart
+* Easy to graft onto any org chart

-readable by executives
+* Readable by executives

-usable by managers
+* Usable by managers

-practical for workers
+* Practical for workers

-enforceable by a Center of Excellence
+* Enforceable by a Center of Excellence

-safe for AI adoption
+* Safe for AI adoption

-stable under real-world conditions
+* Stable under real-world conditions

-KOOM is not a reorganization model.
-It overlays onto any existing company without reshuffling departments or changing reporting lines.
+KOOM **does not require reorganization**.
+It overlays onto existing structures without changing reporting lines or departments.

+---

-Why KOOM Exists
+## Why KOOM Exists

-Most companies operate in a constant state of:
+Most organizations operate in a constant state of:

-priority whiplash
+* Priority whiplash

-unclear roles
+* Unclear roles

-improvised workflows
+* Improvised workflows

-uncontrolled AI usage
+* Uncontrolled AI usage

-undocumented steps
+* Undocumented steps

-inconsistent quality
+* Inconsistent quality

-ambiguous communication
+* Ambiguous communication

-drift between teams
+* Drift between teams

-firefighting in place of structure
+* Continuous firefighting

-KOOM solves these problems by providing a clean, unambiguous operating spine.
+KOOM replaces this with a **clean, unambiguous operating constitution**.

 Executives direct.
 Managers interpret.